shiraji/butai/README.md

 # butai

-This library is still alpha version.
-I don't recommend to use it at this moment.

 butai is the kotlin Android library that extends classes (e.g. custom Application) have the state that the application is in foreground, background or return from background.

 butai is inspired by [@yshrsmz](https://github.com/yshrsmz)'s [blog entry](http://yslibrary.net/2015/07/30/android_how_to_detect_app_is_background_or_not/) (in Japanese).